arthurSena/Data_visualization/RaioX-EleitoresCG/README.md

 #Tools
     Below, you can see the programming languages and main libraries used:

-###Languages
+1. **Programming Languages:**
-    R and Python
+    * R and Python
-###Main Libraries
+2. **Main Libraries:**
-    Dplyr - https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html - Manipulation of the data
+    * [Dplyr](https://cran.rstudio.com/web/packages/dplyr/vignettes/introduction.html) - Manipulation of the data
-    rCharts - http://rcharts.io/ - Creation of the interactive charts
+    * [rCharts](http://rcharts.io/) - Creation of the interactive charts

 #Scripts
 All the code used in this analysis is in the files described below:

-###election_analysis.Rmd
+1. **election_analysis.Rmd**
-        This is the main script of the project which is written in R. It has all the code to make the charts.
+        It is the main script of the project which is written in R. It has all the code to make the charts.
-###add_ensinoMedio_categ.py:
+2. **add_ensinoMedio_categ.py:**
-        This is a python script which modifies the variable LEVEL OF EDUCATION in the original dataset in order to update this category and keep the data consistency.
+        It is a python script which modifies the variable LEVEL OF EDUCATION in the original dataset in order to update this category and keep the data consistency.
-### format.py :
+3.  **format.py :**
         It is another python script that removes accented letters from the dataset to make it simpler to analyse.